martineastwood/Regularity/README.md

 Between(c(2,4), 'a') %>%
 EndWith('$')
 ```
-I know which I'd pick!
+I know which I'd choose!

 ### Installation
 Regr is not currently on CRAN but in the meantime it can be installed in R using devtools